 Women: would you like diapers that had a super cute print?
 Or a fun bright color?
 Wouldn't you ENJOY seeing them compared to a crispy white paper depend diaper?

 There are options out there!
 If you purchase adult cloth diapers you will find that your options are not as many then if you sew them yourself.
 Typically you will find white products, or one color per size.
 This is not as much of a change then if you used a sewing pattern to make the incontinence diapers yourself.

 What if you can't sew?
 Hire a WAHM (Work at home mom)!
 Many WAHMS are available and desperately seeking odd jobs to make the family income stretch.
 If you hire someone to sew incontinence protection for you, it will not only save you time, but it would help a local family.

 Are you a caregiver looking for options for your client or family member?
 Choose cloth.
 Save them and yourself money, give them a boost of their self esteem, keep the trash for other stuff, and hire a wahm to make them for you.
 Switching to cloth is the best choice that you can make.

-Above all: DON'T BE EMBARRASSED!
+Above all: Do not worry about what people think!
 Millions of people have incontinence issues.
 Millions of people use disposable products to help take care of it.
 Only a fraction of people use cloth because until now it hasn't been available.
 Well it's available now!
 Start a trend in your circle of friends by switching to cloth.
 You'll feel so good about it!
 Your family will feel good about it!

 If you have decided to use cloth and want to sew them yourself, now you have to find a sewing pattern for incontinence protection.
 Do you want a full protection system?
 An adult cloth diaper sewing pattern is the answer.
 Do you want a mild protection system?
 Then an incontinence pad sewing pattern is the answer.